alban-read/M1-MICRO-FORTH/M1MicroForth.md

 These are floating point registers but you can store any 64bit values in them, including any floating point values.

-They can be used for things you might have declared a global variable for.

-Also they would be a useful way to set a number of values being fed into a complex primitive function, perhaps the inner loop in something doing floating point or vector operations.
+They may be a useful way to set a number of values being fed into a complex primitive function, perhaps the inner loop in something doing floating point or vector operations.

-They are global not local, they will have some random value when a word starts, you need to track their use in your application.
+Although they are global, it is advisable to confine their use to small functions that needs a lot of (probably floating point) temporary values and peform maths operations.

-The prefix will make them stand out when searching code.
+The § prefix makes them stand out when searching code.

-Setting these is NOT faster than using LOCALS or standard VALUES with TO.
+Using these is NOT faster than using LOCALS or standard VALUES with TO.

 These do add that "teletype line-noise with a duplex mismatch during an electrical storm look" to our code that many of us miss.